 Boil the water in a pot, and put two eggs in the pot when the water is boiling.
 Remove the eggs from the pot after 5 minutes.
 Peel the boiled eggs and slice them into a few pieces.
 Shake some salt on the eggs.
 Put the sliced eggs on bread.
 Wait for Mary to put some pickles on top of the eggs.
 Press another slice of bread on top.
 Grab a zip lock bag and put your sandwich inside of the zip lock bag.

-In this questionnaire, there are 19 questions about different situations while you are preparing two sandwiches together with Mary (as mentioned above).
-Each question provides three different options to answer.
-All questions ask about which one of the first two conditions is relevant to what you want/need in a particular situation, or whether they are equally relevant.
+In this questionnaire, there are 19 questions about different situations while you are preparing the two sandwiches together with Mary (as mentioned above).
+Each question provides three Possible answers regarding the relevancy of various situations to the goal of preparing the sandwiches.

 A situation or an event is relevant if it requires your attention because of its positive or negative effect, since it can impact your state or what you want.
-For example, if you need Mary to take the peanut butter sandwich you made, cut it in half and put it in a zip lock for you (see the picture above), how do you think it is relevant if she cuts your sandwich in half and puts it in a small paper bag for you?
+For example, if you need Mary to take the peanut butter sandwich you made, cut it in half and put it in a zip lock for you (see the picture on the previous page), how relevant do you think it is if she cuts your sandwich in half and puts it in a small paper bag for you?

 Now, please answer the following questions:

-1. Imagine you have just pressed two slices of bread after spreading peanut butter and jelly on them.
+1. Imagine you have just pressed two slices of bread together after spreading peanut butter and jelly on them.
 Which of the following two actions is more relevant?
 [Belief Saliency – Focus]

 A. Mary takes your sandwich and cuts it in half.